smartive/graphql-magic/docs/docs/3-fields.md

 ### `nonNull`

-Will make the field required both in the graphql schema and in the database.
+Will make the field required both in the GraphQL schema and in the database.

 ### `defaultValue`

-Will set this as default value in graphql mutations and in the database.
+Will set this as default value in GraphQL mutations and in the database.

 ### `args`